-Working conditions will vary from site to site.
-It is important, before beginning any window cleaning task, to consider how these variations will impact on actions you need to take to control the risk.
+Working conditions will vary from site to site so it is important before commencing any window cleaning task that you consider how these variations will impact on actions you need to take to control the risk.

-Location – Buildings in busy town or city locations can present different risks to those on industrial estates and domestic properties.
-Consideration should be given to the time of cleaning, traffic conditions and preventing public access to areas directly below the working area to minimise the risk of them being struck by any falling object.
+- Location – Buildings in busy town or city locations can present different risks to those on industrial estates and domestic properties so consideration should be given to the time of cleaning, traffic conditions and preventing public access to areas directly below the working area to minimise the risk of them being struck by any falling object.

-Weather conditions – Are there procedures in place to stop work in the event of adverse weather conditions that could endanger those working at height e.g. high winds when using access equipment?
+- Weather conditions – Are there procedures in place to stop work in the event of adverse weather conditions that could endanger those working at height e.g. high winds whilst using access equipment?

-Surface – What surface will the access equipment rest on?
+- Surface – What surface will the access equipment rest on?
 Is this surface strong enough to take the weight of the workers and their equipment?
 Have you considered that there may be weak ground and service pipes underfoot?